DID YOU KNOW THAT YOUR NUTRITIONAL NEEDS INCREASE AS YOU AGE ?

-This is the main reason why most nutritionists recommend that their patients over 50 take a high quality multivitamin as a nutritional "safety net" to fill in any gaps and decrease the chances for various deficiencies.
+This is the main reason why most nutritionists recommend that their patients over 50 take a high-quality multivitamin as a nutritional "safety net" to fill in any gaps and decrease the chances of various deficiencies.

 So why is it so much more difficult to get sufficient amounts of crucial vitamins and minerals from diet alone as we age?

 It mainly has to do with your body's decreased ability to properly digest and absorb key nutrients from food.
 Stomach acid is needed to break down vital nutrients from food, but unfortunately, we naturally begin to lose stomach acid as we age.

 This leaves us less able to metabolize key vitamins and many of them end up being expelled from the body.
 We actually dedicated an entire blog to healthy aging.